 You’ll study music in three ways.
-First, you’ll have the time and resources to pursue your creative endeavours – whether that’s as a performer on stage or in the studio, a composer, a songwriter, a music technologist, a community arts practitioner, or an events organiser.
+First, you’ll have the time and resources to pursue your creative endeavours.
+Whether that’s as a performer on stage or in the studio.
+A composer, a songwriter, or a music technologist.
+A community arts practitioner, or an events organiser.
 Your practical work will culminate in a large-scale project that will be a stepping stone into your chosen career.

-Third, you’ll receive robust training in the critical and contextual dimensions of the study of music, working with expert staff to explore, interrogate and challenge received wisdom about the value, status and significance of music in our society.
+Third, you’ll receive robust training in the critical and contextual dimensions of the study of music.
+Working with expert staff to explore, interrogate and challenge received wisdom about the value, status and significance of music in our society.